 Help Desk strives to provide effective resolutions to daily challenges and to support Millsaps College faculty, staff and student productivity.
 We achieve this through:

-theHUB is an ITS student-staffed after-hours extension of Helpdesk to support students after our ITS office closes for the day. theHUB staffs are available to assist our students with a variety of services such as software installs, smartphone email configuration, and wireless assistance to name a few.
+Student staff is available to assist with a variety of other services such as wireless setup, software installation, smartphone email configuration, to name a few.

 MajorAir provides students, faculty, and staff members secure access to email, networked drives, and other resources in addition to providing a faster connection speed.
 Users may wish to keep in mind that a wireless connection will fluctuate in strength, meaning it will be stronger in some areas than in others.